kecman/view/PLAN.md

 - [Rendering] Render by index, or adjust colour by index, or make a ripple by point index
 - [UI/UX,Rendering] Add clipping plane widgets
 - [UI/UX,Camera] Add orbit placement
+- [UI/UX,Camera] Make a function to spiral on the bounding sphere and have it activated via a console command
 - [UI/UX] Frame rate independent game loop?
 - [UI/UX,Bug] Fix obj loading for quad faces
 - [UI/UX] :UserConfig Hotload user configurable parameters